FG to Support Expansion of 60 Indigenous Energy Firms - THISDAYLIVE

 The federal government has expressed its preparedness to support 100 indigenous oil and gas companies operating in Nigeria to overcome their existing market challenges and grow to become big energy conglomerates.

-It said this was part of its effort to improve indigenousb participation in Nigeria’s oil and gas industry, through a programme, tagged ‘Project 100’ that would see 100 wholly-owned and operated Nigerian companies receive capacity and financial support from the Nigeria Content Development and Monitoring Board (NCDMB)..
+It said this was part of its effort to improve indigenous participation in Nigeria’s oil and gas industry through a programme tagged: ‘Project 100’ that would see 100 wholly-owned and operated Nigerian companies receive capacity and financial support from the Nigeria Content Development and Monitoring Board (NCDMB).

-The Minister of State for Petroleum Resources, Dr. Ibe Kachikwu disclosed that the programme will, among other things, seek to also develop next generation large-scale Nigerian oil and gas service companies through structured capacity building and policy intervention.
+The Minister of State for Petroleum Resources, Dr. Ibe Kachikwu, disclosed that the programme would among other things, seek to also develop next generation large-scale Nigerian oil and gas service companies through structured capacity building and policy intervention.

 Kachikwu, at the unveiling of the programme and the first 60 benefiting companies, acknowledged that indigenous companies operating in Nigeria’s oil industry always contend with serious difficulties.